- HISTORY / Military / Aviation

 9781634992619

-Regular price $23.99 Save $-23.99American Prisoner of War Camps in Colorado describes the experiences of prisoners of war in the state, such as the story of two POWs who escaped from a camp in Trinidad.
+Regular price $23.99 Save Liquid error (snippets/product-template line 248): Computation results in '-Infinity'%American Prisoner of War Camps in Colorado describes the experiences of prisoners of war in the state, such as the story of two POWs who escaped from a camp in Trinidad.
 Was it treason, or were the three Japanese enemy alien sisters seduced by the German POWs who used their map?
 Stories of other escapes are detailed, such as two men who were shot to death as they tried to flee.
 All fifty-one prisoner of war camps and hospitals in Colorado during World War II are described, along with the names and burial locations of the seventeen German, Japanese, and Italian POWs who died in Colorado.
 These experiences are well documented through interviews with former prisoners and guards, translators, and civilians who worked with the prisoners of war.
 They are further documented by visitation reports from the Vatican Secret Archives, the prisoner of war files at the National Archives in College Park, Maryland, and by many books and articles published after the war by former prisoners, guards, and scholars.

 The generally humane treatment of the prisoners, led by the Geneva Convention of 1929, as well as the friendship formed between the prisoners and their guards and the farmers whose land they worked, was essential to the development of our current positive relationships with the countries of Germany, Italy, and Japan.